CIS700-Procedural-Graphics/Project5-Shaders/README.md

 # Procedural Rubik City

 A short animation based on "To the Moon", by Dunderpatrullen.
 Done with three.JS and WebGL.
+Every element is procedural.

 This was done as an assignment for a procedural graphics class I took at the University of Pennsylvania.